 10. Biographical details of all those directors who are offering themselves for reappointment at the meeting are set out in the Notice.

 11. Dividend Warrants

-Dividend warrants will be posted on 26th July, 2013 to those members registered on the books of the Company on 5th July, 2013.
+Dividend warrants will be posted on 18th July, 2014 to those members registered on the books of the Company at the close of business on 27th June, 2014.